SDN Logo

 Cost of Living: Lower than 80% Nationally

-The cost of living at IU is lower than 80% of all medical schools nationwide.
-This can significantly reduce your overall expenses during medical school, making it a more affordable option.
+The cost of living at IU is lower than 80% of all similar schools nationwide.
+This can significantly reduce your overall expenses during your time at the school, making it a more affordable option.

 🌳